-Our 2018-19 series will address how to look at children’s “bad” behavior through a trauma-informed lens.
-We intentionally provide these events at a low-cost, so they are accessible to a myriad of human service work professionals.
+Our 2019-20 Luncheon Lecture series will address how to help children find their way towards mental health and well-being.
 Over the years, attendance has swelled and many attendees look forward to this yearly opportunity to meet colleagues and share in learning valuable information they can use in their work with families and children.

 Photo credit: 'Audience ' by Steven Lilley licensed under CC BY-SA 2.0